torabian/emi/README.md

 - [x] Module3 complete documentation to write.
 - [x] Typesafe reactive methods, for WebSocket access.
 - [x] Publish on npm and make available on npx
+- [x] Generate the DTO and Entities standalone in emi, as well as remotes
-- [ ] Determine on the path selector, so in the options user can select details needed to be generated
+- [x] Determine on the path selector, so in the options user can select details needed to be generated
+- [x] Static fields for the common object to access fields via json path
+- [x] Document static fields
 - [ ] Publish on brew to install.
+- [ ] Fetching option using fetch
+- [ ] Fetching using axios
+- [ ] Axios bundle
+- [ ] Connecting to a socket
+- [ ] Connecting to a SSE
-- [ ] Static fields for the common object to access fields via json path
+- [ ] Demo the code generated for react
-- [ ] Generate the DTO and Entities standalone in emi, as well as remotes
+- [ ] Document react wrappers and the functionality they provide.
+- [ ] Fully test the code with pure javascript (jsdocs or object definitions might be missing)

 ## Emi Golang